brickbots/PiFinder/docs/source/dev_guide.rst

 -x, --verbose | debug information .................................

-You can "enable debug information" simply by passing the '-x' flag:
+You can "enable debug information" simply by passing the '-x' flag.

 .. code-block::